Angus McDonald (politician, born 1867)

 Angus McDonald (July 18, 1867 – September 25, 1926) was a Canadian politician.
 He represented the riding of Timiskaming in the House of Commons of Canada from 1920 to 1925 after winning a by-election in 1920 and retaining his seat in the 1921 general election.
 His riding was abolished due to redistribution prior to the 1925 election and he did not run again.

 He was an independent MP, with no party affiliation.
-Macdonald was a carpenter by trade.
+Macdonald was a carpenter by trade and held pro-One Big Union sentiments.